Mining: Machines

 Heavy machinery is used in mining to explore and develop sites, to remove and stockpile overburden, to break and remove rocks of various hardness and toughness, to process the ore, and to carry out reclamation projects after the mine is closed.
-Bulldozers, drills, explosives and trucks are all necessary for excavating the land.
-In the case of placer mining, unconsolidated gravel, or alluvium, is fed into machinery consisting of a hopper and a shaking screen or trommel which frees the desired minerals from the waste gravel.
+Bulldozers, drills, explosives, and trucks are all necessary for excavating the land.
+In the case of placer mining, unconsolidated gravel, or alluvium, is fed into machinery consisting of a hopper and a shaking screen or trommel, which frees the desired minerals from the waste gravel.
 The minerals are then concentrated using sluices or jigs.

-Large drills are used to sink shafts, excavate stopes, and obtain samples for analysis.
-Trams are used to transport miners, minerals and waste.
-Lifts carry miners into and out of mines, and move rock and ore out, and machinery in and out, of underground mines.
-Huge trucks, shovels and cranes are employed in surface mining to move large quantities of overburden and ore.
-Processing plants use large crushers, mills, reactors, roasters and other equipment to consolidate the mineral-rich material and extract the desired compounds and metals from the ore.
+Large drills are used to sink shafts, excavate stopes, and obtain samples for analysis, and to extract natural gas (see Fracking).
+Trams are used to transport miners, minerals, and waste.
+Lifts carry miners into and out of mines, move rock and ore out, and move machinery in and out of underground mines.
+Huge trucks, shovels, and cranes are employed in surface mining to move large quantities of overburden and ore.
+Processing plants use large crushers, mills, reactors, roasters, and other equipment to consolidate the mineral-rich material and extract the desired compounds and metals from the ore.